michaeljklein/flock-pieces-treet/README.md

 `TreeT` is a recursive and monad transformer with interesting properties, not unlike free monads (`free: Control.Monad.Free`).

-Note that `flock-pieces-free` overlaps with this module, though I believe it's less developed on the Haskell side and has more notes.

 ## Module Dependency Graph